Two out of three employers believe that return-to-work interviews have cut employee absence rates, so are you doing yours right?

 - Plan ahead and book a private meeting room, the employee will be discussing personal issues which should be dealt with sensitively;

-- The employees should not feel judged or interrogated during interview, and line managers should be empathic.
+- The employees should not feel judged or interrogated during interviews, and line managers should be empathic.
 The questions posed should be professional and sensitive rather than invasive;

 - Follow the same format to ensure consistency for every return to work interview – having a return to work form template is advised;

 - Try not to put pressure on the employee or make them feel uncomfortable.
 They’re under no obligation to reveal details about their absence they may not wish to;